How to get more therapy clients without trying every marketing tactic at once.

 When your website answers these questions, two things happen: Google starts showing your site to people searching for help, and those people see you as a credible expert before they ever reach out.
 Each article becomes a doorway for a future client.

-The 15-point checklist we use to audit where clients can find your practice.
+The 15-point checklist we use to review where clients can find your practice.
 Covers Google, AI search, directories, and local SEO.

 Free download.
 No spam.
 Unsubscribe anytime.